Why is child support so complicated?

 - You or your spouse have unreported income

-- Your spouse is not being truthful about his or her income
+- Your spouse is not truthful about their income

 - Your child has special needs

 - You have a child with extraordinary medical or educational expenses

 - You have a child in private school

 - How do you calculate child support in Georgia?
 It’s based on an “income shares model.”
 This means that both parents are responsible for supporting the children in proportion to their income level.
 Georgia sets a Basic Child Support Obligation (BCSO) for your monthly income level and number of minor children in the family.
 That Basic Child Support Obligation is then adjusted for the other financial circumstances of your family and divided between the parents according to the percentage of family income that they earn.

 - How do you divide child support between parents?
 In Georgia, each spouse is responsible for child support according to the percentage of income they earn for the family.

 - How long will child support be paid?
 For the most part, child support lasts until the child graduates from high school and turns 18.
 If the child turns 18 but is still in high school, then the child support continues until graduation from high school, but not beyond age 20.
 A few other events could end child support, like the child being emancipated or entering the military.

 - What happens if we have more than one child?
 Unless the parents agree to it beforehand, the support does not automatically reduce when one child turns 18.
 But, you can go back to court to have the support order modified.